nokacper24/group4webshop/webshop_server/README.md

 Since we're using [SQLx](https://crates.io/crates/sqlx), you *need* a live database in order to compile, because the SQL queries are compile-time checked.
 If you however need to compile without a live database, see [Build with no database](#build-with-no-database).

 ### Environmental variables
-You can put all environmental variables inside a `.env` file at the root of the Rust project directory (this directory).
+You can put all environmental variables inside a `.env` file at the root of the Rust project directory (this directory), or you can set them manually.

 #### Environmental variable needed to build
 ```bash